Web-Banner-CoveSpring

 We are a group of specialists who undertake stream and wetland restoration projects on eligible properties.
 To do so, landowners may either agree to a conservation easement on their property or sell it in its entirety to KDFWR.

-FILO’s mission is to offset the loss of aquatic resources in the state due to development, roads etc., as required by Federal regulations.
-Projects are funded from the Mitigation Fund held in trust solely for compensating for aquatic resources loss.
+FILO’s mission is to offset the loss of aquatic resources in the state due to development, roads, etc., as required by Federal regulations .
+Projects are funded from the Mitigation Fund held in trust solely for compensating aquatic resource loss.
 No state tax general funds or hunting/fishing license dollars are used.

 See If You Qualify

 Are you a landowner interested in contributing to stream and wetland mitigation?
-Read more about what projects entail down below.
-For more technical information about credit rates, click here.
+Read more about what projects entail below.

 Does your property qualify?